-Here’s the understatement of the day: the US Tax Code is complicated.
-I don’t have any problem paying my share of taxes.
-But I do have a problem with the complexity of our tax system.
-Estimates of federal data put the collective time spent preparing US taxes at 6.1 billion hours.
-That is a lot of time to do your taxes!
+While I don’t have any problem paying my share of taxes, I do have a problem with the complexity of our tax system.

-Many of those 6.1 billion hours were from business tax returns.
-But personal taxes have become increasingly more difficult to navigate.
-Our own personal situations may further complicate our tax returns.
-Being in the military, owning a small business, working as a contractor or freelance worker, having large or complicated investment portfolios, etc.
+Our personal situations may further complicate doing tax returns, whether that is being in the military, owning a small business, working as a contractor or freelance worker, having large or complicated investment portfolios, etc.

-Everyone has a different tax situation, so what works for me may not work for you.
-So feel free to use this as a starting point and modify it to suit your needs.
+Everyone has a different tax situation.
+What works for me may not work for you.
+Consider this a starting point, and modify it to suit your needs.

 Organizing Tax Documents